d-prieto/2026IBComputerScienceCaseStudy/context definitions.md

 Malware or viruses are malicious software that tries to steal information or block access to the user to certain functions for economic reasons.
 Spyware are a type of virus that retrievs passwords, tokens and personal information and sends it to a server without being seen by the user.
 Then a hacker can use that information and sell it on the darkweb, or blackmail the user.
 Ransomware blocks the users' access to the their files or computer to ask for a ransom.
 Trojan

   ### System log
+A log or a type of journal of all the events that happen in the system.
   ### Actionable recommendation (what do we mean by actionable?)
 Recommendations that the user or person reading are able of doing.